Want to keep current? Subscribe to our Events on Facebook

 Every Spring, PD&T hosts information sessions for our Certificate Programs.
 Join us and meet PD&T staff and instructors.
 Learn more about our programs, courses, instructor team, practicums, potential career opportunities, and application procedures.
 If you missed an information session, please feel free to contact us with your questions.

-Please let us know you plan on attending, it's free!
-Click here for more information and link to REGISTRATION.
+Please let us know if you plan on attending, it's free!